DataSolutionSoftware/Portfolio/README.md

 Used in combat systems, digital twins integrates advanced data analytics, real-time simulation, and AI to create a virtual representation of defence assets, systems, and operations, allowing for enhanced decision-making, predictive maintenance, and operational efficiency.
 By leveraging this technology, it optimises asset management, improve system reliability, and strengthen mission readiness while minimising costs and risks in complex defence environments.

+The use case here  is in the development  and creation of a price comparison Smart Digital Twin Energy Meter (SDTEM).

 Find your cheapest  Energy  bill: